 For all of its promise in terms of promoting trust, transparency and accountability in the artificial intelligence space, explainable AI certainly has some challenges.
 Not least of which is the fact that there is no one way to think about explainability, or define whether an explanation is doing exactly what it’s supposed to do.

-“There is no fully generic notion of explanation,” Lipton, from Carnegie Mellon, said.
+“There is no fully generic notion of explanation,” said Zachary Lipton, an assistant professor of machine learning and operations research at Carnegie Mellon University.
 This runs the risk of the explainable AI field becoming too broad, where it doesn’t actually effectively explain much at all.

 “There is no fully generic notion of explanation.”